-Quite an improvement, right?
-If you put key fields on an object’s compact layout, mobile users can scan the page header and see important details at a glance.
+If you put key fields on an object’s compact layout, mobile users can see important details at a glance.

 D’Angelo already took care of the compact layout for the property object, but he’s not done customizing his record headers yet.
 He also wants to improve the appearance of the contact detail page, so he’ll create a compact layout for the contact object.
 Then brokers can get information about prospective buyers as fast as possible.

-- From the object management settings for contacts, go to Compact Layouts and click New.
+- From the Contact object management settings, go to Compact Layouts and click New .

 - Click Compact Layout Assignment.